Code of Ethics and Conduct.

 c.
 Confidential information and trade secrets

-Every colleague has a responsibility to the company’s confidential information both during and after their engagement by the company.
+Every colleague has a responsibility for protecting the company’s confidential information both during and after their engagement by the company.
 Confidential information and trade secrets include any of our information and technology, financial, operational or strategic plans or data and any financial, commercial or technical information that is valuable to us and has not yet been disclosed to the public and may be valuable to a third party if they had access to it.

-If you have access to confidential information and trade secrets, you should be careful about its use and be vigilant about protecting it from disclosure.
+If you have access to confidential information and trade secrets, you must be careful about its use and be vigilant about protecting it from disclosure.
 You should comply with our obligations to maintain the confidentiality of information received from third parties.

 Whilst you should be aware of and keep up to date with freely available industry information, you must not use any unethical, unlawful or improper means to obtain confidential information from any competitor, supplier, customer or other third party.
 This includes hiring any person with the intent of that person providing confidential knowledge of their former employer.